2491-NoMythic/docusaurus/blog/2022-11-22-Its-grind-time.md

 basic and its honestly quite amazing.
 Liam created this long list of them to do with random robot based challanges.
 This consists of making a drive train, working with smartdash board and so much more.

-Royce and some other people now and then made some serious progess on the swerve bot, both before and during practice.
+Captain 23 and some other people now and then made some serious progess on the swerve bot, both before and during practice.
 There was a good amount of math being done to figure out angles, but the result ended nicely.
 The robot is now starting to get PID tuned for turning.
 You can point in a certain direction with the joystic and it just points that way!
 I am so excited for what is to happen next